-The second in our series of mainstream diet reviews, looking at the benefits and pitfalls of popular diets and talking about how fitnaturally’s approach differs.
+In our series of our articles looking at mainstream diets we examine the benefits and pitfalls of Weight Watchers and talk about how fitnaturally’s approach differs.

 Weight Watchers’ background

 Weight Watchers is an American diet company started by overweight housewife-cum-businesswoman, Jean Nidetch, in 1963.
 It now sells its diet regime across the world.
 In the UK there are more than 6,000 Weight Watchers meetings a week and the company earns profits of around £18m a year worldwide, although at the time of publishing they’ve taken substantial downturn.
 The company spokesperson is Oprah Winfrey and the diet has been followed by a host of celebrities.

 While Weight Watchers has grown massively over the decades so have people’s waistlines, so does Weight Watchers work?
 We’ll explore that in this article.

 Weight Watchers also sell ready meals, made by Heinz who once owned the company, as well as packaged food such as bars and crisps; plus books, DVDs and cooking implements.

 It’s based on a points system called ‘Simplepoints’.
 Each person is allocated an amount of daily points based on their weight, height, age, sex and activity level.
 Every food, apart from fruit and veg, has a points value, based on its amount of calories, saturated fat, sugar and protein.

 People can eat anything they want, nothing is off-limits and they can eat as much fruit and veg as they like.
 As with any diet, weight loss is brought about by a calorie deficit.

 There’s also a Weight Watchers plan called ‘No count’.
 It provides a list of food that people can eat unlimited amounts of with no points to add up, while following their instinct about portion size.